No convictions in California trial over 'Ghost Ship' warehouse fire

 OAKLAND, Calif.
-(Reuters) - A California jury on Thursday acquitted one of two defendants charged with manslaughter in an Oakland warehouse fire that killed 36 people in 2016 and failed to reach a verdict on charges against a second man, a defence attorney said.
+(Reuters) - A California jury on Thursday acquitted one of two men charged with manslaughter in an Oakland warehouse fire that killed 36 people in 2016 and failed to reach a verdict on similar charges against the second defendant.

-Attorney Curtis Briggs said the jury acquitted his client, Max Harris, 29, and failed to reach a verdict against Harris’ co-defendant, Derick Almena, 49.
+The jury acquitted Max Harris, 29, of 36 counts of manslaughter and failed to reach a verdict on the charges against Harris’ co-defendant, Derick Almena, 49, defence attorneys and Alameda County prosecutors said.

 Both men ran a live-in artists’ colony at the warehouse, which was nicknamed the Ghost Ship and erupted in flames on Dec.
-2, 2016, Alameda County prosecutors have said.
+2, 2016, prosecutors have said.

 The blaze, which erupted during an electronic dance music party that drew scores of visitors, was the deadliest fire at a building in the United States since 100 people died in 2003 in a fire at a Rhode Island nightclub.

-Almena and Harris had each faced a maximum sentence of 39 years in prison if they were convicted.
+Almena and Harris had each faced a maximum sentence of 39 years in prison if they were convicted of the 36 counts of manslaughter they each faced.

 They have been held in jail in lieu of $750,000 bail each since their June 2017 arrest, according to Alameda County online inmate records.

-With his acquittal, Harris is due to be released from jail, which marked an abrupt reversal of fortune from last year when he and Almena were close to a plea deal that would have sent each man to prison for several years.

-Alameda County Judge James Cramer in August 2018 rejected the proposed plea agreement with prosecutors.
-It would have resulted in a nine-year prison sentence for Almena and six years for Harris.
+The verdicts mark an abrupt reversal of fortune for the two men who were close to a plea deal last year that would have sent them to prison.
+Alameda County Judge James Cramer rejected the agreement with prosecutors that would have resulted in a nine-year prison sentence for Almena and six years for Harris.

-Families of the victims wanted a trial to learn more about how the tragedy unfolded, the Alameda County District Attorney’s Office said last year when the plea deal was abandoned.
+Families of the victims wanted a trial to learn more about how the tragedy unfolded, prosecutors said last year when the plea deal was abandoned.

+Alberto Vega, whose 22-year-old brother Alex died in the fire, said he was “totally not satisfied” with the verdict and would not want to attend court hearings if Almena were to be tried a second time.

+“I don’t think I want to sit through that again,” he said.

-Almena rented the warehouse and ran it as an art collective and communal residence without proper permits, creating a refuge for artists with limited income in a San Francisco Bay Area known for high rents.
+Almena rented the warehouse and ran it as an art collective and communal residence for artists with limited income in a San Francisco Bay Area known for high rents.

 Harris, who helped run the warehouse, was present on the night of the fire while Almena was off site with his family.

-The two men’s trial in Alameda County Superior Court began in April.

-In May, retired Oakland fire investigator Maria Sabatini testified that the fire appeared to have started in a northwest corner of the first floor, one level below where people gathered for the dance party, according to San Francisco television station ABC7.
+Retired Oakland fire investigator Maria Sabatini testified during the trial that the fire appeared to have started in a northwest corner of the first floor, one level below where people gathered for the dance party.
 Investigators were unable to find the exact cause of the fire, Sabatini testified.

-Attorneys for Harris and Almena had suggested an arsonist started it with a Molotov cocktail, but according to ABC7 Sabatini testified there was no evidence of an incendiary device.

-On Aug.
-19, the judge overseeing the trial named three alternate jurors to replace three members of the panel who were dismissed after more than a week of deliberations, according to local media.

 Writiing by Alex Dobuzinskis; Editing by Cynthia Osterman